TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 1.213 - 1.215 (12 August, 2023)
 ### Changes
-* All the tables are migrated to SyncFusion framework.
+* All the tables are migrated to Syncfusion framework.
 * Background color is changed to white.
 * Gradients are removed from all the pages.
 * Buttons form is changed to rectangle.